Fun things to do with kids in London

 Horniman Museum and Gardens

 Spot goats and alpacas on the Animal Walk, make music in the Sound Garden, or get playful with the interactive displays – all of this is completely free at the Horniman.
-And, if you're looking for maximum magic, book tickets ahead of your visit to the Butterfly House, Aquarium and family-friendly exhibitions such as The Robot Zoo, which uses animatronic models to bring animals' amazing abilities to life.
+And, if you're looking for maximum magic, book tickets ahead of your visit to the Butterfly House, Aquarium and family-friendly exhibitions.
 Find meals for little people in the Horniman Café, plenty of picnic spots in the gardens and family facilities inside.

-Please note: The Natural History Gallery is closed until 2026 for refurbishment.
+Please note: The Natural History Gallery is closed until early 2027 for refurbishment.

 Osterley Park & House

 Only a seven-minute walk from Osterley Park station on the Piccadilly Line, this National Trust estate comprises a stately house, parkland and formal gardens.
-Plus, there are lots of fun things for kids to do: Junior Parkrun, table tennis, bike hire for all ages and canoeing on Middle Lake.
+Plus, there are lots of fun things for kids to do: a The Very Hungry Caterpillar trail inspired by the much-loved book (until 31 March), Junior Parkrun (every Sunday at 9am), table tennis and bike hire for all ages.
 A perfect way to blow off steam outside the city.

 Young V&A

-A museum designed with and for children, the Young V&A has three colourful galleries to explore, alongside special exhibitions geared towards families and young people such as Making Egypt, which explores the creativity of Ancient Egypt.
+A museum designed with and for children, the Young V&A has three colourful galleries to explore, alongside special exhibitions geared towards families and young people such as Inside Aardman: The Making of Wallace & Gromit and Friends (opens 12 February), which goes behind the scenes of stop motion animation.
 Discover den-making, a marble run, interactive activities for toddlers, a stage, a dolls' house collection, the life-size puppet from War Horse, and much more.
 The Design Gallery is dedicated to older kids with design activities and workshops – and don’t miss the well-stocked shop for fun gifts to remember your day.

 National Portrait Gallery

-As well as regular free Little Explorers sessions for under fives, the National Portrait Gallery offers illustrated family trails as playful ways to explore the galleries.
+As well as monthly free Little Explorers sessions for under fives, the National Portrait Gallery offers illustrated family trails as playful ways to explore the galleries.
 The perfect starting point for little ones to get to grips with the portraits on display, these encourage children to create their own pocket gallery, or become young detectives and reveal a secret code within the portraits on show.
+And, SEND families can pick up a special backpack loaded with handy tools and sensory items to enhance your visit.

 Natural History Museum